Accessories Every Guitarist Need

 Having a bunch of picks, where will you keep them?
 You will be losing them here and there without a pick holder.
 That's why you should have a holder of your choice.
 Pick holders are very cheap and are keeps you money by not losing your picks.

 Getting your guitar in tune is essential.
 You should learn to tune yourself without getting to buy a tuner.
-But when you start learning, it's easier to be in tune and have a right guitar tone rather than trying to figure out how to tune, mess it up, and then have a terrible guitar sound.
+But when you start learning, it's easier to be in tune and have the right guitar tone rather than trying to figure out how to tune, mess it up, and then have a terrible guitar sound.

 You have probably seen a capo by now, but you don't know what it does.
 In short, by clamping down on all six strings at any fret location, you can fundamentally alter the position of the accessible strings.
 And while you don't need a capo technically, they're incredibly cheap and portable.
 So, you should probably get one and just put it in your guitar case.
 Until the day you need it.
 You will need it someday.